NishantTiwari00786/CS236-Project/README.md

 ### 2. Set Up Virtual Environment

-It is recommended to use a virtual environment to manage dependencies.

     python -m venv venv
     source venv/bin/activate          # On macOS/Linux
     # venv\Scripts\activate           # On Windows